ImperialCollegeLondon/EvoSim/src/evosim/autoconf.rst

 it is present.
 Only those types understood by ``omegaconf`` are supported.
 Functions with keywords arguments expecting more complicated types can be wrapped for the registry into a function with simpler types.
 Eventually, this limitation is due to `omegaconf`'s ability to transform text loaded from a yaml file into a python object.
+For simple cases, it is also possible to provide a docstring to the ``registry``.
+The types of the arguments will be gathered from there, if provided:

+.. testcode:: autoconf

+    @registry(
+        docs="""A registered funtion with modified types.

+        Args:
+            args0 (Text): a description.
+        """
+    )
+    def modified_types(args0: int = 5) :
+        """Docstring could also go here.
+But docs argument takes priority.""" return args0

+    function = registry.factory("modified_types")
+    assert function() == "5"
+    assert not (function() == 5)

 Sometimes we require instantiating more complex functions.
 This is where factory